OMR-Research/Smashcima/docs/02_models-and-service-orchestration.md

 Each model has its own service container available under the `.container` field.

-Service container can be used to construct a dependency graph of service instances in two steps:
+The service container can be used to construct a dependency graph of service instances in two steps:

 1. You register services into the container
 2. You resolve the service you want to use